 Your initial outreach email to your mentor should be short and sweet.
-The goal of your email is to set up your first meeting or phone call with your mentor.
+The goal of your email is to set up your first meeting or phone call.
 So you don’t have to worry about delving deep into your background, attaching your resume, or engaging in long explanations about why you want to meet them.
 Give them the basics, ask to set up a meeting, and press send!

 The most effective emails with the highest response rates ask specific questions and make very clear what they want.
 So make sure that in your email, you ask a very clear question proposing some times to talk and ending in a question mark.

 You don’t even have to worry about crafting a separate email.
-When I pair you with a mentor, you will see two emails.
-The first is an email I send just to you that tells you who your mentor is.
-The second is an email you’re cc’ed on that I send to your mentor telling them who you are.
+When you are paired with a mentor, you should see two emails.
+The first is an email sent just to you identifying your mentor.
+The second is an email you’re cc’ed on that is sent to your mentor introducing you.
 Just go ahead and respond to that email, briefly introducing yourself and asking your mentor if they are free to talk on the phone over the next week.

-Here’s an example of how this can go down:
+Here’s an example of how this can go:

 Sample outreach email I send to your mentor:

-Thank you again for serving as a mentor in Notre Dame’s 2018/2019 Notre Dame Mentorship program.
+Thank you again for serving as a mentor in Notre Dame’s Mentorship program.
 I have paired you with 1L Hazel Adamson, email@example.com.
 Hazel is interested in building her labor and employment career in Detroit.